Struggling to manage follow-up sales emails while juggling the rest of your sales activities?

 It’s easy and it provides you with an opportunity to prove you took the time to understand a prospect’s challenge and find something that could help them solve it without necessarily including your product in the process.

+Email automation is a sales representative’s secret weapon.
+With the right email automation tool, you can create personal email sequences that send automatically and are responsive to your recipient’s actions, so you ensure the best possible experience for every lead.
 Find out as much as possible about your prospect, know what you’re expecting from them, and tailor a follow-up automated email sequence based on that!

 Wondering where to find the most qualified prospects?
 Nutshell has you covered!
 Nutshell IQ is a complete toolkit for finding more high-quality leads and making more sales by helping you to fill your pipeline with ideal prospects from a database of 200 million contacts, uncovering website visitors who haven’t reached out yet, and finding the decision makers in the companies you’re already corresponding with.